Jin Boyang: 2013–2014 season: Junior Grand Prix Final gold and first senior National title

-In the 2013–14 JGP series, Jin won his assignments in Latvia and Estonia and then obtained gold at the JGP Final in Fukuoka, Japan.
-He won his first senior national title at the 2014 Chinese Championships.
+In the 2013–14 JGP series, Jin won his assignments in Latvia and Estonia.
+He qualified for the JGP Final in Fukuoka, Japan, where he placed fifth in the short program but rebounded in the free skate with three quads and six clean triples.
+He won the gold overall and stated he was "very happy" to skate well.
+Jin won his first senior national title at the 2014 Chinese Championships.
 He finished sixth at the 2014 World Junior Championships in Sofia, Bulgaria.

 2014–2015 season: Silver medal at Junior Worlds

-Jin won both of his Junior Grand Prix events in Slovenia and Japan, and was the top qualifier for the Junior Grand Prix Final held in Barcelona, Spain, where he placed second after the short program.
+Jin won both of his Junior Grand Prix events in Slovenia and Japan, and was the top qualifier for the Junior Grand Prix Final held in Barcelona, Spain, as the only skater to win both of his events.
+He placed second after the short program.
 However, a fifth-place free skate left him in fourth overall.
 He won his second national title at the 2015 Chinese Championships.
 Jin concluded his season with a silver medal at the 2015 World Junior Championships in Tallinn, Estonia, having placed fifth in the short program and first in the free skate.